Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
 Some of the key highlights include:

+### SDK for Node.JS 1.84 - February 2021

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting 2019, the LTS active version of Node.js migrated to version 12.x.
+This version of SDK Node.js is only compliant with this LTS version up to 10.x.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   none

+**API Changes**

+-   Add parameter urgency of the message sent in API Methods `ImsService::sendMessageToJid` `ImsService::sendMessageToJidAnswer` `ImsService::sendMessageToBubble` `ImsService::sendMessageToBubbleJid` `ImsService::sendMessageToBubbleJidAnswer` `ImsService::sendMessageToContact` `ImsService::sendMessageToConversation` .
+The urgence of the message value can be : 'high' Urgent message, 'middle' important message, 'low' information message, "std' or null standard message.
+-   Add property `AlertDevice::domainUsername` for filtering alerts by domain username of the device.

+**Others Changes**

+-   Add treatment of Urgency messages Events
+-   Refactor the way the HTTP requests are limited.
+Now use the `request-rate-limiter` library which is a simple leaky-bucket based request rate limiter.
+-   Add a `requestsRate` section in SDK's Options for the configuration of the `request-rate-limiter`.
+Defaults values :
+-   "requestsRate":{ </br>
+        "maxReqByIntervalForRequestRate": 600, // nb requests during the interval. </br>
+        "intervalForRequestRate": 60, // nb of seconds used for the calcul of the rate limit. </br>
+        "timeoutRequestForRequestRate": 600 // nb seconds Request stay in queue before being rejected if queue is full. </br>
+    },   </br>
+-   Add ConversationsService::getContactsMessagesFromConversationId method to retrieve messages exchanged by contacts in a conversation.
+The result is the messages without event type.

 ### SDK for Node.JS 1.83 - February 2021

 ---